What Is a Hosted Contact Center? (Benefits & How It Works)

 Hosted contact center featured image

-In the past, call centers required substantial investments in hardware and software as well as complex maintenance.
-Agents were tied to physical workspaces with limited flexibility.
+In the past, call centers required substantial investments in hardware and software, as well as complex maintenance, and agents were tied to physical workspaces with limited flexibility.

-A hosted model allows businesses to scale operations up or down as needs fluctuate without capacity restraints.
-Agents can work productively from anywhere.
-Management gains robust analytics and automation to drive efficiency.
+A hosted model allows companies, from enterprise to small business, to scale operations up or down as needed without capacity restraints.
+Agents can work productively from anywhere and management gains robust analytics and automation to drive efficiency.

-In this article, we’ll explore the benefits, features, and share tips to choose the right hosted contact center solution.
+In this article, we’ll explain how a hosted contact center works, explore the benefits, and share tips to choose the right hosted contact center solution.

 What Is a Hosted Contact Center?

-Customers now demand omnichannel support, expecting to reach you on their preferred platform: phone, email, social media, or even messaging apps.
-Hosted contact centers empower businesses to meet these demands effortlessly.
+Customers now demand omnichannel support and expect to reach you on their preferred platform (phone, email, social media, or even messaging apps), and hosted contact centers empower businesses to meet these demands effortlessly.

 The terms “hosted contact center” and “cloud contact center” are often used interchangeably.
 However, there’s a slight difference.